Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 ### Create the foundational project for the central data team

 Now you will create the foundational project in dbt Cloud, which is to be exclusively developed by the central data team.
 It is sometimes referred to as the **Upstream Project** when other dbt projects build upon it.
-Here are the steps:
+We can use the project that was already created for us by Partner Connect:

 1. Click the gear icon in the top-right corner of the navbar and then select **Account Settings**.
-2. From **Account settings**, select projects in the left sidebar, and then click **+ New Project** near the top-right corner.
+2. From **Account settings**, select projects in the left sidebar, and then click your single project, **Partner Connect Trial**.
-2. In the **Project name** field, enter `Foundational Project` and click **Continue**.
-3. Select **Snowflake** as your data platform, then **Next** to set up your connection.
-4. In the **Configure your environment** section, enter the **Settings** for your new project.
-  - Account: The Snowflake account you are operating in.
-  - Optional settings:
+3. Click the "Edit" button in the bottom right, rename your project to `Foundational Project`, and click "Save" in the bottom right.
+When prompted with "Your change will impact all users", click "Continue".
+4. Now select the Deploy dropdown in the navbar -> Environments
+5. You'll notice that two environments have already been created for you:  Deployment and Development.
+We're going to update our Deployment environment to use some of the objects we created earlier in Snowflake.  **Click on "Deployment"**.
+Then, select the "Settings" button in the top-right corner of the page.
+6. We want to change several things here, so select the "Edit" button in the top-right corner.
+- Environment name: `Production`
+- Deployment Type: `Production`
 - Role: `foundational_role`
 - Database: `foundational_db`
 - Warehouse: `foundational_wh`
-  - Development credentials:
-    - Auth method: `Username and password`
-    - Username: Your Snowflake username
-    - Password: Your Snowflake password
-5. Click **Test Connection**.
-This verifies that dbt Cloud can access your data platform account.
-6. Click **Next** if the test succeeded.
-If it fails, you might need to go back and double-check your settings.
-7. Select Managed Repo, name it `foundational_repo`, and click "Create".
-8. In the "Deployment Environments" section in the middle of the screen, click "Create Environment".
-9. In the **Create new Environment** section, enter the settings for your environment.
-  - Environment name: `Production`
-  - Deployment type: `Production` (This should already be set appropriately.)
-  - dbt version: `Keep on latest version`
-  - Deployment connection:
-    - These are optional and allow for creating overrides for the connection we set up when creating the project.
-You can leave these as is.
-  - Deployment credentials:
-    - Auth method: `Username and password`
-    - Username: Your Snowflake username
+- Username: <your-snowflake-username>
-    - Password: Your Snowflake password
+- Password: <your-snowflake-password>
-    - schema: `prod`
+- Schema: `prod`
-  - Test the connection (bottom of form) and then save (top-right of form) once successful.
+- **Click Save**

 **Normally, we'd use a service account here to write to the production space**